greythink/greythink-theme/README.md

-Custom theme for the official website of Greythink.in.
+Custom theme for the deprecated website of Greythink.in.